John Curro National Youth Concerto Competition

 Additional Information

-All finalists are required to reside in Brisbane during the entire JCNYCC Finals Week (8 October to 12 October 2025).
-Queensland Youth Orchestras (QYO) will contribute up to $600 towards flights for each finalist depending on where they are travelling from.
-QYO reserves the right to choose which airline flights are booked with.
+All finalists are required to reside in Brisbane during the entire JCNYCC Finals Week (2 - 11 October 2026).
+Queensland Youth Orchestras (QYO) will contribute up to $600 towards flights for each finalist depending on their home location.
+QYO reserves the right to nominate a preferred airline.
 Finalists must organise their own accommodation.

-QYO cannot pay for additional airline costs for instruments that airlines consider over size, e.g. cellos and basses.
+QYO cannot pay additional airline costs for instruments that airlines consider oversize, e.g. cellos and basses.
 QYO can assist with transport from The Old Museum to and from recital venues, but QYO does not provide or pay for transfers to and from airports.

 Phone: (07) 3257 3028